boidushya/better-lyrics/STYLING.md

 - **Swipe Transition:**
-  The custom properties are transitioned to their final values (1.4 and 1.5), which produces the swipe effect. **The order and timing of the transitions (opacity first, then the custom properties) are critical so that the swipe effect and fade-in occur at the intended times**.
+  The custom properties are transitioned to their final values (1.4 and 1.5), which produces the swipe effect. **The order and timing of the transitions (the custom properties first, then the opacity) are critical so that the swipe effect and fade-in occur at the intended times.
+The delay applied to the two custom properties is slightly shorter to account for the animation starting from -20%.**
 ## 6. Creating Animation Effects

 The CSS defines two main animations: `blyrics-wobble` and `blyrics-glow`: